*Christmas & NY Last Order Delivery Information*

 Grand Cru

 Grand Cru is the highest classification for Champagne, awarded to the best vineyards based on reputation and historical significance.
 These vineyards have the best terroir, or combination of soil and climate conditions, for producing high-quality grapes, translating into the region's finest and most sought-after Champagne.
 Those produced from these vineyards are often considered to be of the highest quality, with a high price point to match.
+Of the 17 Grand Cru parcels or communes, 11 are located in the Montagne de Reims and 6 in the Côte des Blancs.

 Premier Cru

 Premier Cru is the second-highest classification for Champagne.
 It is awarded to vineyards with a reputation and historical significance for producing high-quality grapes.
 These vineyards have a good terroir, or combination of soil and climate conditions, for producing grapes that translate into high-quality Champagne.
 Not all Champagnes produced in Premier Cru vineyards are of the same quality, as the terroir and winemaking techniques vary greatly between villages.
 The classification is reviewed every ten years to ensure that it reflects the current quality of the Champagnes produced in each village.
+The Premier Cru champagne designation is only given to wines blended from grapes grown in an parcel, area (or commune) classified as Premier Cru in the Champagne region.
+The Premier Cru champagne appellation has only been awarded to 44 areas (communes) out of the 319 that make up the vineyards.

 Autre Cru